babakzobis/TicTacToe/README.md

 4. **Data**

-In this layer gives an abstract definition of the different data sources, and how they should be used.
+This layer gives an abstract definition of the different data sources, and how they should be used.
 You will normally use a repository pattern that is able to decide where to find the information for a given request.

 You would save your data locally and recover it from the network in a typical application.
 So this layer's component would check whether the data is in a local database and serve it or synchronize with a distant backend server through an API.